JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 Caution  When you call **EndContainer**, all information blocks placed on the stack (by **Save** or by **BeginContainer**) after the corresponding call to **BeginContainer** are removed from the stack.
 Likewise, when you call **Restore**, all information blocks placed on the stack (by **Save** or by **BeginContainer**) after the corresponding call to **Save** are removed from the stack.

-# <a name="EnumerateMetafileDestPoint"></a>EnumerateMetafileDestPoint (CGpGraphics)
+# <a name="EnumerateMetafile"></a>EnumerateMetafileDestPoint (CGpGraphics)

 Calls an application-defined callback function for each record in a specified metafile.
-You can use this method to display a metafile by calling PlayRecord in the callback function.
+You can use this method to display a metafile by calling **PlayRecord** in the callback function.

+**Note**: Not yet implemented.

 ```
-FUNCTION EnumerateMetafileDestPoint (BYVAL pMetafile AS CGpMetafile, BYVAL destPoint AS GpPointF PTR, _
+FUNCTION EnumerateMetafileDestPoint (BYVAL pMetafile AS CGpMetafile PTR, BYVAL destPoint AS GpPointF PTR, _
    BYVAL pCallback AS EnumerateMetafileProc, BYVAL pCallbackData AS ANU PTR = NULL, _
    BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS GpStatus
+FUNCTION EnumerateMetafileDestPoints (BYVAL pMetafile AS CGdipMetafile PTR, BYVAL destPoints AS PointF PTR, _
+   BYVAL nCount AS INT_, BYVAL pCallback AS EnumerateMetafileProc, BYVAL pCallbackData AS ANY PTR = NULL, _
+   BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS GpStatus
+FUNCTION EnumerateMetafileDestRect (BYVAL pMetafile AS CGdMetafile PTR, BYVAL destRect AS RectF PTR, _
+   BYVAL pCallback AS EnumerateMetafileProc, BYVAL pCallbackData AS ANY PTR = NULL, _
+   BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS GpStatus
+FUNCTION EnumerateMetafileSrcRectDestPoint (BYVAL pMetafile AS CGpMetafile PTR, BYVAL destPoint AS PointF PTR, _
+   BYVAL srcRect AS RectF PTR, BYVAL srcUnit AS GpUnit, BYVAL pCallback AS EnumerateMetafileProc, _
+   BYVAL pCallbackData AS ANY PTR = NULL, BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS GpStatus
+FUNCTION EnumerateMetafileSrcRectDestPoint (BYVAL pMetafile AS IGdipMetafile PTR, BYVAL destPoints AS PointF PTR, _
+   BYVAL nCount AS INT_, BYVAL srcRect AS RectF PTR, BYVAL srcUnit AS GpUnit, _
+   BYVAL pCallback AS EnumerateMetafileProc, BYVAL pCallbackData AS ANY PTR = NULL, _
+   BYVAL pImageAttributes AS IGdipImageAttributes PTR = NULL) AS LONG
+FUNCTION EnumerateMetafileSrcRectDestRect (BYVAL pMetafile AS CGpMetafile PTR, BYVAL destRect AS RectF PTR, _
+   BYVAL nCount AS INT_, BYVAL srcRect AS RectF PTR, BYVAL srcUnit AS GpUnit, _
+   BYVAL pCallback AS EnumerateMetafileProc, BYVAL pCallbackData AS ANY PTR = NULL, _
+   BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS LONG
 ```

 | Parameter  | Description |